manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

    :scale: 300 %
    :alt: Calculated hologram of a single sphere.

-(You may need to call `matplotlib.pyplot.show()` if you can't see the hologram after running this code.)
+(You may need to call ``matplotlib.pyplot.show()`` if you can't see the hologram after running this code.)

-To calculate a hologram, `holopy` needs to know two things: the *scatterer* that is scattering the light and the *experimental setup* under which the hologram is recorded.
-With those two, `holopy` chooses an appropriate *scattering theory* that calculates the hologram from the scatterer and the experimental setup; advanced users may want to choose the theory themselves.
+To calculate a hologram, HoloPy needs to know two things: the *scatterer* that is scattering the light and the *experimental setup* under which the hologram is recorded.
+With those two, HoloPy chooses an appropriate *scattering theory* that calculates the hologram from the scatterer and the experimental setup; advanced users may want to choose the theory themselves.
 We'll examine each section of code in turn.

 The first few lines :